MODERN SLAVERY STATEMENT 2023

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-H I Weldrick operates to ensure fairness in the recruitment retention and development of all employees and it seeks to comply with all applicable employment legislation.
+H I Weldrick Limited operates to ensure fairness in the recruitment, retention and development of all employees and it seeks to comply with all applicable employment legislation.

-The company seeks to provide a work environment where employees are treated with respect, dignity and consideration.
+The company works hard to provide an environment where employees are treated with respect, dignity and consideration.

-H I Weldrick monitors its supply chains and its suppliers so ensure, so far as is possible, that slavery and human trafficking is not taking place within those supply chains.
+H I Weldrick Limited monitors its supply chains and its suppliers to ensure, so far as is possible, that slavery and human trafficking is not taking place within those supply chains.

 Due Diligence Process for Slavery and Human Trafficking